top of page

 It may be worthwhile having another read through "Road to Solo Driving" - the book you studied to get your learner's permit.
 Now that you have driven many hours, when you read through this again, you will identify with many scenarios.
 If you no longer have your Road to Solo Driving book, you can read online on the Vic Roads Website at no fee.

-dealing with test day nerves
+Feedback from students dealing with test day nerves

 1. Fully Prepare